By Robert Schinetsky

 Unfortunately, yes, it is possible to feel weaker in the gym when battling depression.

-However, it’s important to realize that these declines in strength are no means long term or permanent.
+However, it’s important to realize that these declines in strength are no means a long term or permanent.

 Furthermore, it’s important to not let small setbacks de-motivate or discourage.